TalEinav/CrossStudyCompletion/README.md

 1. Download the dataset `InfluenzaData.csv` from the current directory.
 2. Load the R packages and R functions in `main_function.R`.
-3. Run the R script `example.R` in the current directory.
+3. Run the R script `example_RF.R` in the current directory.

 For further questions and inquiries, please contact Rong Ma (rongm@stanford.edu).